KaveIO/KaveToolbox/README.md

 The updating procedure is the following:

-* Selectively remove software from /opt as you choose, remove at least /opt/KaveToolbox
+* Optional: Selectively remove software from /opt as you choose, to force re-installation of those components
+* Download and run the new installation script to install new software

 * If you used the git source update your local git checkout (either following original instructions or simply git pull)
 * Re-run the install following the original installation instructions, this will only install new components, or things you deleted